 Don’t let your child control what they eat when they are very young.
-Offer a limited choice sometimes between an apple or a pear but don’t give away your power to a toddler!
+Offer a limited choice sometimes between an apple or a strawberry but don’t give away your power to a toddler!
 That’s just plain daft!
 But I do work with lots of parents who want to ‘please’ their offspring and they give in too quickly.
 Don’t allow your kids to not eat their healthy dinner but get away with having a pack of crisps half an hour later!
 The message is that they don’t have to eat dinner and that they’ll get to have something lovely later if they wait!

 3. STOP the “clean-plate club.”
 Let children stop eating when they feel they’ve had enough.
 I worked as an Assistant to Paul McKenna on his ‘Weight Loss’ Seminars and so many people including myself) grew up under the clean-plate rule, but that approach doesn’t help kids listen to their own bodies when they feel full.
 When kids notice, and respond to feelings of fullness, they’re less likely to overeat.
 So look at plate portions and keep it realistic.
 You know yourself some days you are hungrier than others, so don’t expect your child to clean their plate every time but start to notice the portion size they prefer.

 4. Start healthy eating habits early.
 Food preferences are developed early in life, so offer variety.
 Likes and dislikes begin forming even when kids are babies.
 You may need to serve a new food a few different times for a child to accept it.
 Don’t force a child to eat, but offer a few bites.
 With older kids, ask them to try one bite.
 Have friends over, let them enjoy eating as a pleasurable, social event and your child will associate eating with pleasure, fun and conviviality.
+Make it social.

 8. Comfort Eating.
 Break the habit that food shows that you love your child.
-I know that I’m guilty of piling on the roast potatoes when my 24-year-old son comes home but do find better ways to say “I love you.”
-J When foods are used to reward children and to show affection, they may start using food to cope with stress or other emotions.
+I know that I’m guilty of piling up the roast potatoes when my 24-year-old son comes home but do find better ways to say “I love you.”
+When foods are used to reward children and to show affection, they may start using food to cope with stress or other emotions.
 Offer hugs, praise, and attention instead of food treats.

 9. Role Model.
 You are a role model in everything that you say, in how you act, and in how you speak about food.
-Kids do as you do.
+Children do as you do.
 So be a positive role model and eat healthy yourself.
 When trying to teach good eating habits, try to set a good example.
 Choose nutritious snacks, eat at the table, and don’t skip meals.
 Try and have regular meal times all together as a family.
 Talk, chat, laugh, share your day and make eating a pleasurable activity not something to be endured.
 Your attitude to mealtimes is important as kids are picking up on your vibes all the time.

 10. DON’T eat in front of the TV.
 Studies have shown that children and adults who eat in front of the TV aren’t concentrating on the amount of food they are eating, so they tend to over eat.
 Limit TV and computer time.
 Research has shown that children who cut down on their TV-watching also reduce their percentage of body fat.
 When TV and computer time are limited, they’ll find more active things to do.
 And limiting “screen time” means you’ll have more time to be active together.
 Get active.
 Start a weekly ‘ING’ hour or afternoon – cookING, playING, dancING, gardenING, swimmING.
 Anything with an active ING !
-J